-Fresh Stuffed Squash Blossoms are filled with rich & creamy burrata and black olive tapenade.
-The tapenade is inspired by Mediterranean flavors including a blend of black olives, red peppers, tomatoes, zucchinis, Dijon mustard, capers and balsamic vinegar.
-The final touch is a slight drizzle of EVOO direct from Greece using Melies extra virgin olive oil.
-This recipe is so easy, how could it not be one of our ‘easy 1-2-3 recipes’?
+Fresh Stuffed Squash Blossoms are filled with rich & creamy burrata and Kalamata Olive & Oregano Spread.
+The olive spread is produced in Greece and is made of simple Mediterranean flavors including Kalamata olives, oregano, Greek EVOO, vinegar and salt.
+The final touch of this recipe is a slight drizzle of EVOO direct from Greece using Melies extra virgin olive oil.
+This recipe is so easy, how could it not be one of our ‘Easy 1-2-3 recipes’?

 Hello my friends.
 This week I’m extending the feeling of summer as late as possible with the lovely bright orange yellowish color from these squash blossoms, and easing into fall with a darker, moody background in the photos.